An American learns what the Finnish concept of Christmas Peace means, in the process discovering many ways of

 After I got married and had kids, things changed.
 I was now the person I had seen through the windows earlier when taking Christmas strolls.
 Now I was sending postcards, buying gifts, picking out a tree, hanging decorations, organising the menu, putting on the holiday music, playing seasonal games and making Christmas goodies with the kids.

 Christmas Eves were often spent at the in-laws house in the countryside, where a proper Christmas sauna was waiting.
 A real Christmas table would be set, with a rosolli salad (made from beets, not bad), various root casseroles (a little is enough), lutefisk (not really food), rice porridge (boring), freshly smoked ham (terrific), fish roe (yes), herring (tasty), home beer (it’s not actually alcoholic) and fruit compote (it’s edible).
 After the meal we’d take a walk in the forest so we had room for more food.

 A hired Santa would later emerge to give the kids their presents.
 Then Christmas carols would be sung – mostly out of tune.
 After that followed the tradition of going to the graveyard and lighting candles at relatives’ graves (even when it was minus 25 degrees Celsius (minus 13 Fahrenheit).
 Later we cleaned up, had another sauna, watched special Christmas programmes, played cards, discussed nonsense and enjoyed strong Christmas drinks.

-Those were interesting times, but now, I’m divorced and usually celebrate Christmas with my daughter, who lives with me.
+Those were interesting times, but now, I’m divorced and usually celebrate Christmas with my daughter.
 We don’t go to a huge amount of trouble decorating or making heavy meals – we do just as much as we like.
 And I enjoy that.
 Perhaps now I have learned the meaning of Christmas Peace.

 By Russel Snyder